APImetrics/APIm-CLI/docs/org.md

 ## `apimetrics org invites`

-List all invites in an organisation
+List all invites in an organization

 ```
 USAGE